 HBPB = home-based personal business.
 HBSC = home-based school.
 HBSR = home-based social recreation.
 HBU = home-based university.
 HBW = home-based work.
 MD-AP = midday attraction production.
 MD-PA = midday production attraction.
 NHBNW = non-home-based non-work.
-NHBW = nonhome-based work.
+NHBW = non-home-based work.
 NT-AP = night attraction production.
 NT-PA = nighttime production attraction.
+OD = origin-destination.
+PA = production to attraction.

-As expected, most HBW and HBSC trips travel from production (home) to attraction (work or school) in the AM peak and the reverse in the PM peak.
-The majority of HBSC trips in the non-peak periods are trips returning home midday.
-Most HBU trips are in the non-peak, traveling to school in the midday period and returning in the midday and night.
+As expected, most home-based-work and home-based-school trips travel from production (home) to attraction (work or school) in the AM peak and the reverse in the PM peak.
+The majority of home-based-school trips in the non-peak periods are trips returning home midday.
+Most home-based-university trips are in the non-peak, traveling to school in the midday period and returning in the midday and night.

-The non-home based trips do not have a production or attraction end and thus are evenly distributed by direction per time period.
-However, the directionality of the home-based purposes reflects the tendency for stops to be made on the return trip home (AP direction) from work and school and that these trips are for personal business or social recreational purposes.
+The non-home-based trips do not have a production or attraction end and thus are evenly distributed by direction per time period.
+However, the directionality of the home-based purposes reflects the tendency for stops to be made on the return trip home (AP direction) from work and school and that these trips are for personal business or social-recreational purposes.
 Table 47 shows a slight majority of work and school tours make a stop on the return home, which is revealed by the share of PA trips being greater than 50 percent.

-Table 47

-Production-Attraction Trip Share
+Table 48 Production-Attraction Trip Share

 Purpose HBW HBPB HBSR HBSC HBU

 Share of PA

 Trips 0.535 0.463 0.472 0.537 0.448

 HBPB = home-based personal business.
 HBSC = home-based school.
-HBSR = home-based social
+HBSR = home-based social recreation.

-recreation.
 HBU = home-based university.
 HBW = home-based work.
 PA = production attraction.